rvlouie/indabasync/README.md

-converse-about
+indaba sync
 ==============

-A simple static page for Converse Rubber Tracks bands to find info about the web project.
+A simple static page for Indaba Sync to find info about the project.